chiliseek/greenhouse_automation/README.md

 # WIP: Greenhouse automation with the RPi and Python 3
 ## Project overview
 I have chosen to automate a greenhouse as my first python project.
-Starting small, I'll automate a Seedling heat mat and I am going to expand the scope of the project, as I will progress.
+Starting small, I have automated a Seedling heat mat and I am going to expand the scope of the project, as I will progress.
 For now the script is running on a RPi Zero which is total overkill.
 The plan is to port the script to MicroPython and run it on an ESP8266/ESP32.